-The film starts by briefly retelling the beginning of the book of Genesis.
+A prelude tells the beginning of the Book of Genesis.
 In the beginning, there was nothing.
 Then God created the world as well as man and woman.
 After Adam and Eve created sin, they had three sons - Cain, Abel, and Seth.
 After Cain killed Abel, he took refuge under the eyes of fallen angels called the Watchers, giant multi-armed stone golems.
-The Watchers helped Cain and his descendants build civilization, but the wickedness of man spread throughout the world.
+The Watchers helped Cain and his descendants build an industrialized civilization, but the wickedness of man spread throughout the world.
 Only the descendants of Seth would be left to restore mankind.

-The story begins with Noah shown as a young boy (Dakota Goyo), standing on a hill with his father Lamech (Marton Csokas).
-Lamech is about to give him a precious heirloom - the skin of the original serpent in Eden, which has been passed down for many generations.
-Suddenly, a large crowd approaches, led by a young king named Tubal-Cain (Finn Wittrock), who wants to make that hill into a mine.
+The story begins with Noah shown as a young boy, standing on a hill with his father Lamech .
+Lamech is about to give him a precious heirloom - the skin of the original serpent from Eden, which has been passed down for many generations.
+Suddenly, a large crowd approaches, led by a young king named Tubal-Cain (Ray Winstone), who wants to make that hill into a mine.
 Seeing Lamech, Tubal-Cain kills him and takes the serpent's skin, while Noah runs.

 Many years pass.
-The adult Noah (now played by Russell Crowe) is living with his wife Naameh (Jennifer Connelly) and his three sons, Shem (Gavin Casalegno), Ham (Nolan Gross), and Japheth, when he sees a small miracle: a drop of water hits the ground and a flower grows instantly.
-That night he has a dream where he sees the mountain his grandfather Methuselah lives on, and water covering the earth.
+The adult Noah (now played by Russell Crowe) is living with his wife Naameh (Jennifer Connelly) and his three sons, Shem (Douglas Booth), Ham (Logan Lerman), and Japheth, when he sees a small miracle: a drop of water hits the ground and a flower grows instantly.
+That night he has a dream where he sees the mountain his grandfather Methuselah lives on, and water covering the Earth.
 He realizes that the Creator is trying to send him a message.
 He and his family journey to see Methuselah and seek guidance.
-Along the way, they find a group of recently killed humans, and among them, a girl that is wounded but still alive, named Ila (Skylar Burke), and they adopt her.
-Some of Tubal-Cain's men find then chase Noah and his family, but cease pursuit as they are afraid to enter a dark region inhabited by Watchers, fallen angels who on Earth took the form of stone golem-like creatures.
+Along the way, they find a group of recently killed humans, and among them, a girl that is wounded but still alive, named Ila (Emma Watson), and they adopt her.
+Some of Tubal-Cain's men find then chase Noah and his family, but cease pursuit as they are afraid to enter a dark region inhabited by the Watchers.

 It is recounted that the Watchers are friends of Methuselah (Anthony Hopkins) because he had once defended and saved them.
-They came to earth to help the humans, but after learning from them, the humans tried to enslave and kill them.
+They came to Earth to help the humans, but after learning from them, the humans tried to enslave and kill them.
 Attempting to flee, Methuselah aided their escape by fighting waves of human soldiers with a burning sword wielding tremendous power.
+One of them, Magog (Mark Margolis) rescues Noah and his family from the other Watchers, who distrust all humanity, telling Noah that he senses that Noah is a good man, like his father.

 Roughly eight years pass.
 As the Ark nears completion, animals are seen following the streams from across the land to the source of the great spring and begin arriving to the ark.
 They enter and settle into the ark and are put into a deep sleep by incense that Noah and his family prepare and dispense throughout the mighty vessel.
 Meanwhile, the surrounding lands have been running short on food sources and the humans, led by Tubal-Cain, are becoming exceedingly ravenous for flesh.
 A horde of about 200 men, led by self-declared king Tubal-Cain, approaches the Ark and threatens to storm it, but the Watchers force him to turn back.